fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 discover how to use the Weka Experiment Environment to compare the performance of machine learning algorithms.

-1. Open the “Weka Chooser GUI”.
+1. Open the "Weka Chooser GUI".

-2. Click the “Experimenter” button to open the “Weka Experiment Environment”.
+2. Click the "Experimenter" button to open the "Weka Experiment Environment".

-3. Click the “New” button.
+3. Click the "New" button.

-4. Click the “Add new…” button in the “Datasets” pane and select “data/diabetes.arff”.
+4. Click the "Add new…" button in the "Datasets" pane and select "data/diabetes.arff".

-5. Click the “Add new…” button in the “Algorithms” pane and add “ZeroR” and “IBk”.
+5. Click the "Add new…" button in the "Algorithms" pane and add "ZeroR" and "IBk".

-6. Click the “Run” tab and click the “Start” button.
+6. Click the "Run" tab and click the "Start" button.

-7. Click the “Analyse” tab and click the “Experiment” button and then the “Perform test” button.
+7. Click the "Analyse" tab and click the "Experiment" button and then the "Perform test" button.

 You just designed, executed and analysed the results of your first controlled experiment in Weka.